sahsagar-google/oracle-toolkit/docs/user-guide.md

 ## Command quick reference for single instance deployments

-Sample commands for a simple quick-start and basic oracle-toolkit usage for an Oracle "single instance" database.
+Sample commands for a simple quick-start and basic oracle-toolkit usage for an Oracle "single instance" database with Grid Infrastructure (and ASM).
 Refer to the remainder of this document for additional details and comprehensive explanations of the toolkit, scripting, options, and usage scenarios.
 All commands run from the "control node".

 > **NOTE:** If deploying a single-instance database on GCE, refer to the
 > [Quickstart for Using the Oracle Toolkit for Google Cloud on Compute Engine VMs](compute-vm-quickstart.md)